 “People who come to us, on average, take the equivalent of 356 mg of Valium, the unit of measurement used to indicate the quantity of benzodiazepines, every day.
 Something like 35 vials, "explains Dr. Lugoboni.
 Insomnia, anxiety, strong emotional stress.
 This is how we start.
 With Minias (60% of hospitalizations are due to addiction to this drug).
 Or with Tavor (lorazepam), Xanax (alprazolam).

-Or with the En (delorazepam).
-The one who used Marta.
+Or with En (delorazepam).
+The one that Marta used.
 On the market in Italy there are 26 active ingredients attributable to benzodiazepines, with over 370 specialty drugs, including generics.
-Benzodiazepines belong to the C band of drugs.
-Medicines used for minor diseases, or considered minor.
-Therefore non-refundable - all except Rivotril (clonazepam) - by the National Health Service.
-Yet, in this range, the C range, they are the top sellers: the best-selling prescription drugs in Italy (consumption has reached these levels in the last decade).
+Benzodiazepines belong to the C group of drugs.
+Medicines used for minor or considered minor diseases.
+For this non-refundable - all except Rivotril (clonazepam) - by the National Health Service.
+Yet, in this band, the C band, are the top sellers: the prescription drugs most sold in Italy (consumption has reached these levels in the last decade).
 Just a free recipe on white paper, repeatable 3 times in 30 days.
 With an expense, according to the latest OsMed report, which exceeded 535 million (+ 15 million in a year), out of a total of 2,9 billion.
-The key to the success of these pharmacological agents - which are not registered as antidepressants, it is good to remember - is to be found, for Dr. Lugoboni, “not only in the substantial lack of acute toxicity of BZD in the short term, and in the consequent ease of prescribing by part of the doctors.
-Dependent on the fact that, even short times, BZDs can be addictive.
-That's why their use is strictly recommended for very limited times (maximum 4 weeks), and only in the presence of severe and disabling disorder.
-But reigns inattention and lack of awareness of the effects of long-term use.
-From doctors as well as from patients themselves. "
+The key to the success of these pharmacological agents - which are not registered as antidepressants, it should be remembered - is to be traced, for Dr. Lugoboni, "not only in the substantial lack of acute toxicity of BZD in the short term, and in the consequent ease of prescribing from part of the doctors.
+It depends on the fact that, even for short periods of time, BZD can be addictive.
+This is why their use is strictly recommended for a very limited time (maximum 4 weeks), and only in the presence of severe and disabling disorder.
+But there is inattention and a lack of awareness of the effects of long-term use.
+By doctors as well as by the patients themselves ".

 In Italy, benzodiazepines are used by 10% of the population, around 6 million people.
 More women than men.
 More than half of them are chronic consumers who take BZD incorrectly.
 With maximum dosages, beyond the recommended therapeutic indications, and for long periods.
 Is there is "who gradually slips imperceptibly towards ever higher doses".
 We are talking about 2-7% of the population, explains Lugoboni.
 "And you understand that you are addicted when, despite taking large quantities, you no longer sleep at night because the drug has stopped working."
 So I need to increase the doses.
 More and more.
 A bad sentimental disappointment happened to Barbara, 55, employed, which is why she approaches the Minias.
 “I started 15 years ago, I was taking eight drops in the evening.
 I came to drink directly from the bottles.
 A 'ciucciatina', and I took out two a day.
 I didn't realize anything.
 Then, however, when I tried to quit, I fell into a very strong anguish.
 I had severe tremors, an unspeakable suffering: they were abstinence crises.
 At first the Minias had prescribed me a psychiatrist.
 Then I continued with the basic medicine.
 Often pharmacists would go and give it to me without a prescription, or with an expired prescription. " Just as happened to S., 32 years old, eight bottles per day and 1.800 euros per month, to buy them.
 With or without a doctor's prescription, more often thanks to compliant pharmacies.
 B., 39, the daughter of a psychiatrist, took 1.800 grams every day (180 tablets): she spent 100 euros a day.
 His pharmacist was easy going, the doctors of his family entourage also.
 Every day he wanted to take the tablet a little earlier than usual.
 Every day more and more.